armandosunny/EcoNicheS/README.md

 # To install the library

 EcoNicheS works with specific libraries in R that it uses to perform ecological niche modeling analyses, and although the loading of most of them is automatic when running the application, there are some exceptions so it is necessary that you please use the command shown below in RStudio to ensure smooth functionality.
 If in this section or when running the command to open the application there is a problem regarding the failure to install any of the libraries, please refer to the [**Problems installing packages**](https://github.com/armandosunny/EcoNicheS/blob/main/README.md#problems-installing-packages) part of the manual.

+Important:
+To run EcoNicheS, you need to have all the required libraries installed in your R environment.
+If you’re new to R or unsure how to install packages, don’t worry!
+Below is the individual installation code for each library.
+Simply copy and paste the commands into your R console.

+Install Libraries
+R
+Copiar código
+# Install libraries from CRAN
+install.packages("shiny")
+install.packages("terra")
+install.packages("usdm")
+install.packages("ENMTools")
+install.packages("biomod2")
+install.packages("RColorBrewer")
+install.packages("dismo")
+install.packages("tiff")
+install.packages("rJava")
+install.packages("tidyterra")
+install.packages("shinydashboard")
+install.packages("pROC")
+install.packages("R.utils")
+install.packages("countrycode")
+install.packages("CoordinateCleaner")
+install.packages("dplyr")
+install.packages("ggplot2")
+install.packages("rgbif")
+install.packages("sf")
+install.packages("rnaturalearthdata")
+install.packages("spThin")
+install.packages("shinyjs")
+install.packages("leaflet")
+install.packages("DT")
+install.packages("shinyBS")
+install.packages("prettymapr")
+install.packages("gt")
+install.packages("tidyverse")
+install.packages("gtExtras")
+install.packages("MIAmaxent")
+install.packages("leaflet.extras")
+install.packages("geodata")
+install.packages("viridis")
+install.packages("ggthemes")
+install.packages("sp")
+install.packages("rgeos")
+install.packages("gdistance")
+install.packages("foreach")
+install.packages("doParallel")
+install.packages("raster")
+install.packages("progress")
+install.packages("readr")

+# Install libraries from GitHub
+if (!requireNamespace("remotes", quietly = TRUE)) install.packages("remotes")
+remotes::install_github("rspatial/terra") # Ensure latest tidyterra
+remotes::install_github("luismurao/ntbox") # ntbox

+Additional Notes
+If you're using a Mac with an ARM processor, the rgeos package might not work.
+In that case, you can skip this library and the rest of the script will still function properly.
+If you encounter any issues while installing these packages or running the application, feel free to reach out for help.
+Once all the libraries are installed, you can run the EcoNicheS script, and the application will work smoothly.

 ``` r
 #Before loading the graphical interface, paste this line to give more capacity to rJava and then select the working directory